-Mark Wojahn's latest documentary film is "Trampoline", 99 minutes, digibeta (2010).
-Trampoline follows an amazing family in Minneapolis with 4 teenagers for a year.
+Mark also has two feature docs under his belt, Trampoline and From Sea To Shining Sea.
+Mark Wojahn's last feature film is "Trampoline", 99 minutes, digibeta (2010).
+Trampoline follows an amazing Minneapolis family with 4 teenagers for a year.
 Its been called, "Mark Wojahn's searing sophmore feature..." and "a no hold's barred portrait of an American Family".

 Mark has received some of the premier awards for Minnesota film making; a Jerome Media Grant in 2002 and a McKnight film Fellowship in 2009 for his work on these two features.
 His films have played at film festivals across America and in Europe.